zoffixznet/perl6.party/post/Perl-6-Core-Hacking-NQP-QAST-Grammars-Or-Building-Your-Own-Damn-Compiler.md

 The `:decl` argument says what sort of variable we are creating; in this case, it's a parameter.
 The `:name` can be nearly anything and we're following the convention by naming it `ARGS`.
 It is a `:slurpy` parameter, so we can take any number of command line arguments.
-And we use a lexical `:scope` for it, although we won't be using this parameter for anything today.
+And we use a local `:scope` for it (like lexical, but not visible to nested blocks), although we won't be using this parameter for anything today.

-Stick our `exasperatedly shout 'Hello, World!'` into some file (e.g.
-`code.damn`) and run our compiler with that file as an argument:
+Stick our `exasperatedly shout 'Hello, World!'` statement into some file (e.g. `code.damn`) and run our compiler with that file as an argument:

 ```
     $ nqp compiler.nqp code.damn